Gladiators (2024 British TV series): Filming and release

 Filming of the programme took place at the Sheffield Arena, which previously hosted the 1995 live shows for the original ITV series, in June 2023.
 Tickets to attend filming of the series were free.
 Applause Store, the company who oversaw ticket distribution, stated that there was an "unprecedented demand" for tickets and the venue reached its 3,000 capacity earlier than anticipated, which led to ticketholders being denied entry.
 In a statement, Applause Store said that entrance would be on a "first-come first-served" basis dependent on capacity, and that there was no guarantee of admission to the venue.

-Gladiators Giant (Jamie Christian-Johal), Nitro (Harry Aikines-Aryeetey), Fury (Jodie Ounsley) and Fire (Montell Douglas) made an appearance during the Strictly Come Dancing finale in mid-December 2023, where Fire stated that the programme would premiere in January 2024.
-On the 2024 series of Strictly Come Dancing, Fire was then a contestant on the show with her dance partner Johannes Radebe and finished in 6th place.
-In the Christmas special of said year, Nitro was a competitor and he got partnered with Nancy Xu, straight after that he ended up being a contestant in the next series, being partnered with Karen Hauer and finished in 9th place.
+Gladiators Giant, Nitro, Fury and Fire made an appearance during the Strictly Come Dancing finale in mid-December 2023, where Fire stated that the programme would premiere in January 2024.
 The first official trailer of the show was released on 25 December 2023, showing both new and classic events.
 On 3 January 2024, the BBC announced that the series would premiere on 13 January at 5.50 pm on BBC One and BBC iPlayer.
 The revival of Gladiators attracted an audience of 6 million viewers, becoming the biggest entertainment launch for the BBC in seven years.

 Owing to the ratings success, BBC bosses announced that they had been planning for the next series, which was filmed in August 2024 at the Sheffield Arena, and airing in January 2025.
 According to a BBC boss, there would be some adjustments to the flow of the game, and some new events for the second series, but all of the Gladiators from the first series were set to return.
 The casting for the contenders of the second series closed in June 2024.
+During the broadcast of the show's second series, BBC again renewed the show for a third series, with filming taking place in summer 2025.
+The following year, the day after the third series premiered on 17 January 2026, the BBC renewed the show for a fourth series which was filmed in July/August 2026.
+The series is due to air in early 2027 on BBC One.

 Format

-The format of Gladiators follows that of the previous series, where two men and two women compete against the Gladiators before taking on each other on the Eliminator obstacle course.
+The format of Gladiators follows that of the previous series, where two men and two women compete against the Gladiators before taking on each other on The Eliminator obstacle course, and the infamous "Travelator".
 The series follows a knock-out tournament format of preliminary heats leading to finals.